 You will need to determine whether you want to turn Value Optimization on for the Purchase event when ranking events in Aggregated Event Measurement (in response to iOS 14).
 There are benefits and drawbacks of doing so.
-The primary benefit is that you’ll be able to continue to reach users who have opted out of iOS tracking when optimizing for Value.
+The primary benefit is that you’ll be able to continue to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More users who have opted out of iOS tracking when optimizing for Value.

 When you configure web events for Aggregated Event Measurement, you can choose to turn Value Optimization on for the Purchase event.

 When you turn Value Optimization on, it will take up a minimum of 4 of the 8 total event slots (one for each value set).